tchernomax/dump-deallocate/README.md

 # dump-deallocate

-## help
+## Usage

-Usage: ./dump-deallocate [options] file
+	dump-deallocate [options] file

-Dump 'file' on stdout and deallocate it in the same time.
+Dump 'file' on stdout and deallocate it at the same time.
 More precisely:

 1. read 'buffer-size' bytes from 'file'